apache/streams-master/src/site/markdown/faq.md

 ###    Where do I start?

-Work your way through the list of 'Tutorial' items above to get up and running with streams.
+Work your way through the 'Tutorial' menu to get up and running with streams.

-Then browse the 'Getting Started' items to learn more about how streams works and why.
+Then browse the 'Other Resources' menu to learn more about how streams works and why.

 ###    How can I help?

+* Join our mailing list.
-Please join our mailing list, then ask questions and suggest features.
-Contribute to the documentation in one of the streams repositories.
-Consider writing a new provider using an existing provider as a template.
-Consider adding a feature (and / or tests) to an existing module you intend to use.
-Consider building and contributing a new example.
+* Ask questions and suggest features.
+* Contribute to the documentation in one of the streams repositories.
+* Write a new provider using an existing provider as a template.
+* Add new features (and / or tests) to an existing module you intend to use.
+* Build and contributing a new example.